-What do the career path and the day-in-the-life look like for an Inside Sales Technical Enablement at Nexthink?
+What do the career path and the day-in-the-life look like for a Development Manager at SmartBear?

-We connected with Rory O’Connor to find out!
+We connected with Krzysztof Moscichowski to find out!

-Interested in learning more about Nexthink?
-Make sure to check out their company page!
+Interested in learning more about SmartBear and their job openings?
+Make sure to check out their company page on VentureFizz!

 Where did you grow up?
 What did your parents do for work?